-Process Intensification in the Pulp & Paper Industry Live Wednesday, April 8, 2020, 2:00pm-3:00pm EDTAdd to CalendariCalendarOutlookGoogleYahoo Source: RAPID - RAPID Manufacturing Institute for Process Intensification Type: Live WebinarLevel: Basic Duration: 1 hour PDHs: 1.00 Share This Post: The pulp and paper industry shares many common challenges with other parts of the chemical process industries such as the need for more efficient drying, separation and recovery of water, and more efficient heat exchange.
+Process Intensification in the Pulp & Paper Industry Originally delivered Apr 8, 2020 Source: RAPID - RAPID Manufacturing Institute for Process Intensification Type: Archived WebinarLevel: Basic Duration: 1 hour PDHs: 1.00 Share This Post: Preview Webinar: The pulp and paper industry shares many common challenges with other parts of the chemical process industries such as the need for more efficient drying, separation and recovery of water, and more efficient heat exchange.
 Process intensification (PI), such as replacing thermally-driven separations like evaporation with non-thermal alternatives like membranes, is one example of how PI is being used in paper mills.
 Many of these intensified process technologies have broad applicability across the chemical processing industries (CPI).
 Join speakers David Turpin (The Alliance for Pulp & Paper Technology Innovation), Chris Luettgen (Georgia Tech), and Paul Yelvington (RAPID) for this 60-minute webinar which highlights the importance and potential impact that PI technology can make in the pulp and paper industry as well as other CPIs.
 This webinar will cover: A brief introduction to the pulp and paper industry and the importance of technology development, including process intensification, to the industry.
 A case study highlighting the ongoing research project Robust Membranes for Black Liquor Concentration through RAPID, Georgia Tech and APPTI.
 Outcomes from a recent RAPID workshop which gathered experts to discuss potential PI technology applications and areas of opportunity for the pulp and paper industry as well as other chemical processing industries.
 Note: employees of APPTI member companies are entitled to free registration for this webinar.
 Email Ashley Smith-Schoettker at email@example.com to receive a promo code.
 This webinar is part of ongoing Education & Workforce Development efforts of the RAPID Manufacturing Institute.
 Webinars are free to RAPID Members and available to AIChE Members through use of member credits.
 Presenter(s): Christopher Luettgen Christopher Luettgen has 25 plus years of industry experience, with Scott Paper and Kimberly-Clark Corp., where he most recently served as head of North American Innovation the Kimberly-Clark Professional business sector.
 He has held positions in product development and innovation as well as in capital project management and manufacturing facility leadership.
 For several years, Luettgen has served on the Georgia Tech Renewable Bioproducts Institute Industry Board of Advisors, and as the Chairman of the Board of the Technical Association of the Pulp & Paper Industry (TAPPI)....Read more David Turpin David Turpin is the President & Executive Director of the Alliance for Pulp & Paper Technology Innovation.
 He has held this role since 2014.
 He worked for Mead and MeadWestvaco for 26 years with various roles in Corporate Engineering, Manufacturing, Information Technology and Research & Development.
 Prior to joining Mead, he worked for Olin, Ecusta Paper and Glatfelter.
 He is a graduate of North Carolina State. ...Read more Paul Yelvington Paul Yelvington is the Chief Technology Officer of the RAPID Manufacturing Institute.
 Prior to this role, Paul served as the Chief Chemical Engineer and Group Leader for Energy Conversion Technologies at Mainstream Engineering (MEC), where he led programs to develop several modular process technologies, including a portable fast-pyrolysis process for thermochemical biomass conversion to fuels, a hybrid hydrothermal liquefaction process for conversion of wet food wastes to fuels, and a biogas-tolerant engine-generator for agricultural waste digesters.
-In addition, Paul coordinated MEC’s...Read more You will be able to download and print a certificate for PDH credits after you have attended the webinar.
-Register Register Do you already own this?
+In addition, Paul coordinated MEC’s...Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
+If you have already viewed this content, please click here to login.
+Checkout Checkout Do you already own this?
 Log In for instructions on accessing this content.
-Pricing Individuals AIChE Member Credits 1 AIChE Members $69.00 AIChE Graduate Student Members $69.00 AIChE Undergraduate Student Members $69.00 Employees of RAPID Member Organizations Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
+Pricing Individuals AIChE Member Credits 1 AIChE Members $69.00 Employees of CCPS Member Companies Free AIChE Graduate Student Members Free AIChE Undergraduate Student Members Free Employees of RAPID Member Organizations Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
 All other uses are forbidden without the express consent of the author(s).